dbt-labs/docs.getdbt.com/website/docs/community/resources/code-of-conduct.md

 Ways to demonstrate this value:

+- [Coding contributions](/community/contributing/contributing-coding): Contribute to dbt Core, a package, or an adapter.
+Beyond implementing new functionality, you can also open issues or participate in discussions.
-- Contribute to dbt or a dbt package
+- [Writing contributions](/community/contributing/contributing-writing): You can suggest edits to every page of the dbt documentation, or suggest a topic for the dbt Developer Blog.
-- Participate in discussions on Slack and the Community Forum
-- Share things you have learned on the Community Forum
-- Host events

-Be mindful that others may not want their image or name on social media, and when attending or hosting an in-person event, ask permission prior to posting about another person.
+- [Join in online](/community/contributing/contributing-online-community): Ask and answer questions on the Discourse forum, kick off a lively discussion in Slack, or even maintain a Slack channel of your own.
+- [Participate in events](/community/contributing/contributing-realtime-events): Organise a community Meetup, speak at an event, or provide office space/sponsorship for an existing event.

 ### Be you.